Atinoda/text-generation-webui-docker/README.md

 The `arc` variant is blind built and cannot be tested due to a lack of hardware.
 User reports and insights are welcomed.

 ## Extensions
-The following are known issues with the following extensions and they are planned to be fixed.
+The following are known issues and they are planned to be investigated.
 Testing and insights are welcomed!
-- multimodal: Crashes because model is not loaded at start
+- `multimodal`: Crashes because model is not loaded at start
-- ngrok: Requires an account, causes a crash
+- `ngrok`: Requires an account, causes a crash
-- silero_tts: Does not work due to pydantic dependency problem
+- `silero_tts`: Does not work due to pydantic dependency problem
-- superbooga/superboogav2: Crashes on startup
+- `superbooga`/`superboogav2`: Crashes on startup

-## KUBERNETES
+## Kubernetes
 Please see [EXTRA_LAUNCH_ARGS are not honored #25](https://github.com/Atinoda/text-generation-webui-docker/issues/25) for fixing deployments. *Thanks to @jrsperry for reporting, and @accountForIssues for sharing a workaround (TLDR: Escape space characters with `\ `, instead of writing as ` ` .)*

 # Contributions